 - 9.1 Staff will be alert to the following signs that may indicate a pupil is a victim of bullying:

 - Being frightened to travel to or from school

 - Asking to be driven to school

 - Unwillingness to attend school

 - Truancy

 - Becoming anxious or lacking confidence

 - Saying that they feel ill in the morning

 - Decreased involvement in school work

 - Returning home with torn clothes or damaged possessions

 - Missing possessions

 - Missing dinner money

 - Asking for extra money or stealing

 - Cuts or bruises

 - Lack of appetite

 - Unwillingness to use the internet or mobile devices

 - Becoming agitated when receiving calls or text messages

 - Lack of eye contact

 - Becoming short tempered

 - Change in behaviour and attitude at home

 - 9.2 Although the signs outlined above may not be due to bullying, they may be due to deeper social, emotional or mental health issues, so are still worth investigating.

 - 9.3 Pupils who display a significant number of these signs are approached by a member of staff, to determine the underlying issues, whether they are due to bullying or other issues.

-- 9.4 In addition, staff will be aware of the potential factors that may indicate a person is likely to have bullying behaviours, including, but not limited to, the following:

-- They have experienced mental health problems, which have led to the pupil becoming aggravated

-- They have been the victim of domestic abuse

-- Their academic performance has started to fall, which has meant they are stressed

-- 9.5 If staff become aware of any factors that could lead to bullying behaviours, they will notify the pupil's form tutor or key stage pastoral lead who will investigate the matter and monitor the situation.

-Author: Version: Date Approved: Review Date: Dogo 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 of 14
+Author: Version: Date Approved: Review Date: R Gill V1 23.05.23 July 24 Page 7 of 16